 In 2008, ACWA expanded membership to those in the Des Moines River watershed.
 The water monitoring program extends to the Des Moines River and its tributaries, the secondary water supply for the Des Moines metro area.
-The current water monitoring program consists of 107 sites.
+That water monitoring program consists of 107 sites.

 While monitoring remains ACWA’s cornerstone, our mission includes reducing nitrogen and phosphorous loss from farm fields.
 This led to a partnership with the Sand County Foundation to demonstrate bioreactors as an innovative practice for reducing nitrate transport from tile drainage.
 The USDA Natural Resources Conservation Service (NRCS) now includes bioreactors for eligible cost share based in part on ACWA’s demonstration.